Seun0001/monty/README.md

 The opcode swap swaps the top two elements of the stack.

 Usage: swap
-If the stack contains less than two elements, print the error message L<line_number>: can't swap, stack too short, followed by a new line, and exit with the status EXIT_FAILURE***
+If the stack contains less than two elements, print the error message L<line_number>: can't swap, stack too short, followed by a new line, and exit with the status EXIT_FAILURE
 ___
- ***4. add
+ 4. add
 mandatory
 Implement the add opcode.